John Holmes (actor): Business activities and endeavors

 In 1979, along with his younger half-brother David Bowman, Holmes opened a Los Angeles locksmith shop managed by Bowman and an attached used goods store called The Just Looking Emporium, named by Gebinini and managed by Schiller.
-However, because of Holmes' escalating drug addiction, which distracted him from buying inventory for the Emporium and siphoned its working capital, the Emporium "close[d] its doors forever by the end of September 1980".
+However, because of Holmes' escalating drug addiction, he was distracted from buying inventory for the Emporium and siphoned its working capital, the Emporium "close[d] its doors forever by the end of September 1980".
 According to Schiller, "David [kept] his part of the business open while John remove[d] our inventory and [sold] it all for coke."

 Later, after Holmes' acquittal, he and Amerson founded and operated Penguin Productions, where Holmes could be a triple-threat: writing, directing and performing.
 Holmes appeared in seven of Penguin's twenty productions between 1985 and 1988.
 After requesting permission to use the name "Johnny Wadd" from his old director and friend Bob Chinn, Holmes reprised the role for Penguin's The Return of Johnny Wadd (1986) – one of his last films.

 Holmes mythology

-Holmes' career was promoted with a series of outrageous claims that he made over the years (many made up on the spur of the moment by Holmes himself).
+Holmes' career was promoted with a series of claims that he made over the years (many made up on the spur of the moment by Holmes himself).
 The most dubious ones include: